mathmorais/byte/README.md

 ## To do

-> Currently the project is suffering with some performace issues, The markdown parser has not much speed at all, so focus is some optmization is good point
+> Currently the project is suffering with some performace issues, The markdown parser has not much speed at all, so focus is some optimization is good point

 - Loading screen between home and article
 - Password changing on the profile page